 There exists an opinion among Christians and Jewish people that the Yerushalem temple will be rebuilt.
 That Christians subscribe to this idea is to me beyond belief.
 Didn’t Yahshua Messiah and His Body replace the temple?
 And didn’t His sacrificial death replace animal sacrifices?
 Why would YHWH allow the re-erection of a place He took such pains to destroy?
 And ensure was not rebuilt during almost 2,000 years of New Testament history?
-If the Jews somehow do manage to fulfil their plans for a new temple edifice, it surely will be as the others and the tabernacle: short-lived and temporary.
-But that Christians should sanction such a thing, by it almost allowing the Jews to remove the Lamb, His sacrifice, and all meaning to His coming to Earth as a man.
+If the Jews somehow do manage to fulfill their plans for a new temple edifice, it surely will be as the others and the tabernacle – short-lived and temporary.
+But that Christians should sanction such a thing is shocking, thereby almost allowing the Jews to remove the Lamb, His sacrifice, and all meaning to His coming to Earth as a man.

 A further reason why in all likelihood there will not be another temple is, as I will show, that there was probably not supposed to ever be a temple.
 Not Shelomoh’s (Solomon’s), Nehemyah’s, nor especially Herod’s.
 Only YHWH’s temple made up of living stones, uncut by human hands, with Yahshua as the chief cornerstone or capstone.